Buying Microsoft Office

 Secondly, if your PC is several years old then inspect your motherboard and check to see if any of the capacitors have discoloured tops and appear to have leaked as they have in this photo.
-Unfortunately there were a large number of faulty capacitors made about 6 years ago that had only half the normal lifespan (4 years instead of 8).
+Unfortunately there were a large number of faulty capacitors made in the early 2000s that had only half the normal lifespan (4 years instead of 8).
 You can buy new capacitors very cheaply but fitting them takes a steady hand with a soldering iron.
 A new motherboard may be a better option.

 Finally, dust can cause havoc with a PC if it gets near the pins on your processor.
 This can cause random freezes at any time, even just after a power-on.
 To cure this youíll need to dismantle your PC and remove, clean and reinstall the processor.
 Youíll also need some thermal paste to rejoin the processor to the heatsink.
 This is best undertaken by someone experienced in the procedure.

 Over time your PC will become noisier as various moving parts wear with age.
 Most of the noise will be generated by cooling fans and your disk drives.
 It can be easy to replace the former and for only a few pounds you could install a new (virtually) silent fan, transforming your PC.